futzu/SCTE35_threefive/README.md

 * Requires python 3.6+ or pypy3
 > [threefive runs 3x Faster on pypy3  ](https://github.com/futzu/threefive/blob/master/py3vspypy3.md#threefive--python3-vs-pypy3)

-* To install for the system, Install as root.

 *  __install from pip__ (recommended)

 ```python3